10-Day Tohoku Indy Trip Itinerary

 Day 6: A quick ski day at Okunakayama Kogen on the way to Tazawako

-On the morning of day 6, we check out of the Hachimantai Mountain Hotel and head to Okunakayama for a quick ski to break up our journey to Tazawako.
+On the morning of Day 4, we check out of Hachimantai Mountain Hotel and make our way to Okunakayama Kogen for a ski session that breaks up the journey to Tazawako.

 Day 7-8: Ski Tazawako